SEO tips are essential for making money blogging and increasing traffic to your website from search engines.

 Related Video: 10 Things to Do Before Starting a Blog

 Watch this video to learn the 10 most important things you should do before starting a blog (and subscribe to my YouTube channel)

 11. What are the common SEO mistakes you see bloggers making?

 - Not starting SEO soon enough and thinking that they use Yoast so they are therefore set for SEO.

 - Keyword stuffing…or the opposite…not even starting with a keyword or doing keyword research.

 - Not choosing a niche.

 - Having a slow site.
 Use this plugin to speed up your website.

 I could go on and on.

-12. Going back to your Easy SEO Revamp course, I know it’s not for beginners so when is a good time to sign up for this course?
+12. Going back to your online course, Easy SEO Revamp, I know it’s not for beginners so when is a good time to sign up for this course?